-Between 2011-2019 housing construction in the Town of Chester experienced an increase in housing construction after experiencing a significant decline during the Great Recession of 2007-2009 (see Figure 3 below).
-As a result, the issuance of residential building permits has risen at a modest rate since 2010; however, new housing construction permits in Chester dipped significantly in 2019.
+Between 2011-2020 housing construction in the Town of Chester experienced an increase in housing construction after experiencing a significant decline during the Great Recession of 2007-2009 (see Figure 3 below).
+As a result, the issuance of residential building permits has risen at a modest rate since 2010; however, the number of new housing construction permits in Chester has declined in the past two years.